tc39/proposal-pattern-matching/README.md

 * a `false` subject always fails to match
 * a `true` subject matches as if it were an empty Array
-* a ["strict array-like"](#strict-array-likes) is matched per-index, rather than invoking the iterator protocol.
+* an `Array` subject is matched per-index, rather than invoking the iterator protocol.

-An object is a <dfn id=strict-array-likes>strict array-like</dfn>
-if it has a `"length"` property on its prototype chain, and the value of that property is a finite, non-negative integer.

-Issue: We're allowing a little more flexibility here, but if the committee prefers, we can just make this check for Literally An Array.

-If the subject is a strict array-like, then it's matched as follows:
+If the subject is an `Array`,
+then it's matched as follows:

-1. If the arglist pattern doesn't end in a rest pattern, then the subject's `"length"` property must exactly equal the length of the pattern, or it fails to match.
+1. If the arglist pattern doesn't end in a rest pattern, then the subject's `length` property must exactly equal the length of the pattern, or it fails to match.

-2. If the arglist pattern *does* end in a rest pattern, then the subject's `"length"` property must be equal or greater than the length of the pattern - 1, or it fails to match.
+2. If the arglist pattern *does* end in a rest pattern, then the subject's `length` property must be equal or greater than the length of the pattern - 1, or it fails to match.